jbangdev/jbang-minecraft/README.md

 You should now have `mods\ExamplePlugin.jar`.

 Now restart your Minecraft Server and you should see it start and keep counting up.

+For every change you will do the same, export the jar and then restart the server.